awslabs/sagemaker-debugger/docs/tensorflow/README.md

 The parameters taken by SaveConfig are:

 - `save_interval`: This allows you to save tensors every `n` steps, i.e. when step_num % save_interval == 0
-- `skip_num_steps`: Allows you to avoid saving for the first n steps of the job.
-It defaults to 0, i.e. do not skip any steps in the beginning
+- `start_step`: Allows you to start saving from a given step, defaults to 0
+- `end_step`: Allows you to save till a given step, defaults to None, i.e. till end of job.
+Excludes this end_step.
 - `save_steps`: Allows you to pass a list of step numbers at which tensors should be saved.
 If this is passed, then `save_interval` is ignored.
 - `when_nan`: Allows you to save tensors whenever any of the list of tensors passed here is not finite (i.e. becomes nan or infinite).
 If this is passed along with either `save_steps` or `save_interval`, then tensors will be saved whenever this list of tensors is not finite